Sharlaan/Livetasks/README.md

 or click on the big + button.
 - Remove a task: click on the X button (right side of each task).
 Note: the task won't be permanently deleted, but 'suspended', so an administrator can retrieve/restore it.
 - Update a task status by clicking on it.
-This will toggle the task's status.
+This will toggle the task's status and increment/decrement the counter.
 The task's content can also be edited by clicking on the edit button (pen icon next to X icon).
-You can also use 'Enter' to validate an edited value, or 'Escape' to cancel.
+To validate an edited value, you can use 'Enter' or click away from the input; 'Escape' will cancel.

 Addition/Deletion of a task will be notified with a counter in upper-right corner.
+Hovering this counter will tell current % of completion.

 ###### Server-side testing:
 ```sh